6ickomod3/PersonalTrainerApp/README.md

 3. Configure data retention (1-30 days)
 4. Older workout logs automatically delete to manage storage

+### Rest Timer
+1. Timer appears at the bottom of the screen (always visible)
+2. Default countdown is 1 minute (60 seconds)
+3. Adjust time:
+   - Tap **–15s** to decrease by 15 seconds
+   - Tap **+15s** to increase by 15 seconds
+   - Adjusted time is remembered on reset
+4. Control timer:
+   - Tap **Start** to begin countdown
+   - Tap **Pause** to pause the timer
+   - Tap **Reset** to return to your set duration (or 1 minute default)
+5. Collapse/Expand:
+   - Drag timer down 50+ points to minimize (shows only time)
+   - Tap minimized timer or drag up to expand again
+   - Haptic feedback (vibration) triggers when timer reaches 0:00

 ## Default Content

 ### Muscle Groups